 When I interview clients, one question that almost always comes up is “Do we need a second shooter?”
 After being asked this question about 100 times over the years, I decided it’d be smart to lay out all of the reasons behind having a second shooter.

 Things to be aware of when hiring a second shooter –

 1. It may take a little longer to get your final gallery…

-When I work with a second shooter, I always wind up with anywhere from 1500 - 3000 additional photos they’ve taken.
-That’s 1500 - 3000 more photos for me to review and edit for your final gallery.
+When I work with a second shooter, I always wind up with anywhere from 1500 – 3000 additional photos they’ve taken.
+That’s 1500 – 3000 more photos for me to review and edit for your final gallery.
 This could mean that your gallery takes a bit longer to get back to you than it would take if I were shooting alone and only culling and editing my images.
-I guess this is kind of still a pro though, because you end up with 250 additional images on average.
+I guess this is kind of still a pro though because you end up with 250 additional images on average.

-2. More photographers means more cameras.
+2. More photographers mean more cameras.

-This other point isn’t really a con as much as something you should be aware of when you’re booking your wedding coverage packages.
 Depending on whether or not you’re hiring a videographer team, you could have an upwards of four professional photographers and videographers working around your wedding.
 If you’re having a really small intimate wedding, this could begin to feel slightly invasive!
 Something to think about!

 I hope this blog post has answered your questions when it comes to whether or not a second shooter is right for your wedding.
-Yes, adding a second photographer to your wedding package does cost a little extra, but the quality and quantity of your wedding photos are always worth it.
+Yes, adding a second photographer to your wedding package does cost a little extra, but the quality and quantity of your wedding photos are always worth it!